openstack/operations-guide/doc/source/ops-planning.rst

 This infrastructure includes systems to automatically install the operating system's initial configuration and later coordinate the configuration of all services automatically and centrally, which reduces both manual effort and the chance for error.
-Examples include Ansible, CFEngine, Kolla Ansible, Puppet and Salt.
-You can even use OpenStack to deploy OpenStack, named TripleO (OpenStack On OpenStack).
+Examples include OpenStack-Ansible, Kolla Ansible and Puppet.
+You can even use OpenStack to deploy
+OpenStack, named TripleO (OpenStack On OpenStack).

 Automated deployment